DukeEnglish/Spider/Proposal.md

 - The analysis of a web page: I plan to analysis some web page follow the tutorial on the Internet and try to learn the logical thoughts behind.

 - The structure of the project: After complete the project, I need some time to reproduce this project and arrage each file reasonly.

+## Updating：
+1，Api of douban cannot be opened now

 ## References
 [1] https://doc.scrapy.org/en/latest/intro/overview.html